biosails/pheniqs/docs/quickstart.md

 # Declaring Input

 In this example we consider three files that contain synchronized segments from an Illumina MiSeq instrument.
 Pheniqs will construct the input [read](glossary#read) by reading one [segment](glossary#segment) from each input file.
 [Relative](glossary#relative_path) input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
-You may optionally specify `base input url` to explicitly provide a base directory and make the configuration file more portable.
+You may optionally specify `base input url` to resolve relative paths and make the configuration file more portable.

 For example we assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed Illumina MiSeq run.
 The first four lines of each of the files are